RenderQwerty/CommonScripts/README.md

 # CommonScripts
-Any kind of scripts will be stored here
+Any kind of scripts/configs will be stored here

+All encryption made with https://github.com/elasticdog/transcrypt